Table of contents

 3. They won’t let anyone limit their joy

-When your sense of pleasure and satisfaction are derived from comparing yourself to others, you are no longer the master of your own happiness.
+When your sense of pleasure and satisfaction is derived from comparing yourself to others, you are no longer the master of your own happiness.

 Emotionally intelligent people understand this, so when they feel good about something they’ve done, they won’t let anyone’s opinions or accomplishments take that away from them.

-Of course, it can be very difficult to turn off your reactions of what others think of you, but you don’t have to compare yourself to others.
+Of course, it can be very difficult to turn off your reactions to what others think of you, but you don’t have to compare yourself to others.

 The point is, no matter what other people are thinking or doing, your self-worth comes from within.